 Athenahealth knows that managing physician practices can result in a splitting headache, especially when patients are late paying bills or miss appointments.
-The company provides health care organizations with online software for cloud-based electronic health record (EHR), practice management, and patient communication services.
-Offerings include revenue cycle management (athenaCollector), medical record automation (athenaClinicals), and patient relations and referral systems (athenaCommunicator and athenaCoordinator).
+The company provides health care organizations with software for cloud-based electronic health record (EHR), care coordination, and patient communication services.
+Offerings include revenue cycle management, medical record automation, and patient relations and referral systems.
 Its services help health care providers streamline workflow, data, and billing and collection tasks.
-Athenahealth's programs are managed through its cloud-based athenaNet network.
-In 2018, athenahealth agreed to be acquired by two private equity firms for $5.7 billion.
+Many of Athenahealth's programs are gathered in its athenaOne suite of integrated, network-enabled services.
+In 2019, Veritas Capital acquired athenahealth for about $5.7 billion.

 Change in Company Type

 Athenahealth was bought by Veritas Capital for about $5.7 billion in 2019 and taken private.
 Veritas combined athenahealth with Virence Health, which Veritas acquired in 2018.
 The combined business became a healthcare information technology company with a national provider network of customers.

 Athenahealth provides services related to electronic health records, medical billing, patient engagement, population health, and care coordination.
 The company's mobile application, Epocrates, provides information to medical professionals in the decision-making process.

 The company's medical billing helps customers manage claims management, appointment scheduling, checking in patients, and reporting performance.